-How To Correctly Move A Turtle Out Of The Road
+Here’s How To Move A Maine Snapping Turtle Out Of The Road

-Pretty soon, turtles here in Maine will be on the move.
-They don't move very fast, so they may need a little help every now and then to get out of harms way.
+Shortly, turtles here in Maine will be on the move.
+They don't move very fast, so they may need a little help every now and then to get out of harms way, especially with cars zooming by in both directions.

 Here's how to help a turtle out of the road, according to Red Eared Sliders & Aquatic Turtles: